 In most cases, your rear exterior lights have at least one housing/assembly with a dual filament bulb.
 The taillight connections attach to the dimmest filament(s) of this type of housing/assembly.
-1 wire is provided in the tail section for these connections, it is:
+One wire is provided in the tail section for this connection and the side marker light if needed.
+It is:

 BROWN: 16-gauge wires, printed [TAIL SECTION] #929 TO LEFT TAILLIGHT, this wire provides the taillight power.
 This wire receives power from the headlight switch and has power anytime the headlight switch is pulled into the PARK/TAILLIGHT ON and HEADLIGHT ON positions.
-This wire can be seen in the Tail Section Schematics on pages 127 & 128.
+This wire can be seen in the Tail Section Schematics on pages 131 & 132.

 - Your factory taillight sockets must be re-used.
 You will need to splice the Painless harness wires to the factory wires coming from your sockets. - Loosely route the BROWN #929 taillight wire to the taillight.
 On housings/assemblies with a dual filament bulb, this will be the dimmer filament. - Cut the wires to length and connect to the appropriate contact in the housings/assemblies.
-Consult the manufacturer's instructions if you are using aftermarket assemblies. - Splices are provided to make these connections.
+Consult the manufacturer's instructions if you are using aftermarket assemblies.

-REVERSE LIGHT
+LEFT REVERSE LIGHT